A Fast Quasi-Linear Heuristic for the Close-Enough Traveling Salesman Problem: Algorithm

 \subsubsection{Preprocessing phase}

-We first sort the $n$ axis-aligned bounding boxes by decreasing radius (or equivalently by the contained circle radius).
-This sorting costs $O(n\log n)$.
+We first sort the $n$ axis-aligned bounding boxes by decreasing radius.
+This costs $O(n \log n)$.

-After sorting, we process each box once: for the current box we query the R\*-tree for the $k$ nearest boxes (constant $k$ returned by the spatial index) and test those candidates for full containment; any box found to be fully contained is removed.
+After sorting, we process each box once: for the current box we query the R\*-tree for candidate boxes that may fully contain it, and test those candidates for containment.
 Let $k_i$ denote the number of candidates examined for the $i$-th query.
 The total query cost is

-It remains to bound $\sum_i k_i$ in expectation.
-By the random global rotation applied during preprocessing, an axis-aligned covering box has a constant (geometric) probability that its inscribed circle also covers the target circle; a simple planar-angle argument gives this probability as a positive constant $=\pi/4$.
-Hence each successful removal corresponds in expectation to only a constant number of candidate examinations.
-Since at most $n$ boxes can be removed overall, we obtain $E\left[\sum_i k_i\right] = O(n)$.